leeohaddad/reward-system-challenge/README.md

 This means that, as mentioned, something DFS-like seems good to solve the problem.
 This can be done through recursion or dynamic programming.
 Let's stick to the recursion, since we don't use the computed score of any invitee in any task other than computing his inviter score.

-### Current Bugs
+### The Cycles Problem

 Oh, well, not everything smells like flower, right?
-I found a bug when I was testing the file input reader with the provided input.txt.
-I manage to find the only one line that makes my program crash: "42 1".
-Removing it, the program goes fine.
-We all know that 42 is a sacred number, but what would it be causing into my data structures and functions?
-I'll investigate that in the next chapters!
+After finishing my solution implementation, I found a problem when testing it with the provided input.txt.
+I managed to find the only line that makes my program crash: "42 1".
+Removing it, the program was going fine.
+It could have been due to all the big misteries that lay around the number 42, but it was actually just a problem with cycles.
+In fact, it makes a lot of sense, since cycles would create mutual dependencies, making it impossible to make the caculations.
+To solve it, I made an assumption: if someone has made any invitation, this person counts as an invited person, even if no one has actually invited this person.
+This way, we can apply the "multiple invites sent to the same person don't produce any further points" rule and apply the solution successfully.

 ### Next Steps

- - Fix the "42 1" bug.
+ - Fix the cycles problem.
- - Implement additional input from http endpoint.
  - Bring some concurrency.
  - Implement tests.

 ### Future Possibilities

  - Implement multiple roots (non-invited customers).
 For now, assumes it's unique.
+ - Implement other nice ways of updating the database (e.g. a request that receives a list of invitations and adds them all).

 ...